phaseLineStudios/Operational-Command/docs/game_design.md

-# ORBAT Game Design Document
+# Operational Command Game Design Document
-*ORBAT stands for Order Of Battle and is a common military term*

 ## Overview
-**Title:** ORBAT

 ### Game Concept
-ORBAT is a Real-Time Strategy (RTS) game set during an alternate history where the Cold War escalates into full-scale conflict in the 1980s.
+Operational Command is a Real-Time Strategy (RTS) game set during an alternate history where the Cold War escalates into full-scale conflict in the 1980s.
 Players act as a NATO field officer, commanding units at the platoon or battalion level via a tactical map and radio communication system.
 The entire interface simulates a command post, with players analyzing intelligence, planning maneuvers, and issuing voice-based